Compounded Rates

 Sources: https://www.newyorkfed.org/medialibrary/Microsites/arrc/files/2019/Users_Guide_to_SOFR.pdf https://www.bankofengland.co.uk/paper/2020/supporting-risk-free-rate-transition-through-the-provision-of-compounded-sonia

 The methodology from the previous section has a special feature in that it mixes compounded and non-compounded rates.
 More precisely, investments are not compounded for weekends and holidays.
-This behaviour is reflected in the rate factor nin_i.
-In the Index IDIAI_{DIA} presented below, investments are compounded over all calendar days in the respective interest period.
+This behaviour is reflected in the rate factor .
+In the Index presented below, investments are compounded over all calendar days in the respective interest period.

-Consider a unit investment over a time period of dcd_c calendar days.
-Let rir_i be an interest rate that is published once every business day and assume that the business day convention is such that the year has NN days.
-We define an interest rate r~i\tilde{r}_i such that r~i\tilde{r}_i coincides with rir_i on business days and is set to the rate of the previous business day if ii is a holiday or a weekend.
+Consider a unit investment over a time period of calendar days.
+Let be an interest rate that is published once every business day and assume that the business day convention is such that the year has days.
+We define an interest rate such that coincides with on business days and is set to the rate of the previous business day if is a holiday or a weekend.
 In this straightforward manner we obtain an interest rate for all calendar days and can now set

 Link to API documentation: Coming soon!